Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating

+Participation in the study was entirely voluntary, and no financial or material compensation was provided, as participants chose to participate based on their genuine interest in GenAI’s implications for journalism rather than external rewards.
 To protect participant confidentiality, all individuals were anonymized and assigned pseudonyms in the form of participant IDs ranging from P1 to P27.
-All participants provided informed consent prior to the interviews, and the study received ethics approval from our institutional review board.